Emotion Separation and Recognition from a Facial Expression by Generating the Poker Face with Vision Transformers: Introduction

 \section{Introduction}

-Given a single facial image, the task of facial expression recognition (FER) aims at recognizing the basic expressions \cite{zhang2022learn,yang2018facial,gong2022deep,zhao2021robust}, such as happiness, sadness, and contempt.
-FER can facilitate many applications in computer vision, mental health assessment, etc. Predicting the discrete emotion category from a static facial image is quite challenging due to the inherent ambiguity of expressions, imbalanced and noisy emotion labels \cite{zeng2022face2exp,zhang2022learn} in FER datasets, and other intertwined irrelevant factors, including identity bias, posture, occlusion and illumination \cite{xue2021transfer,zhang2021joint,jiang2022disentangling,wang2019identity}.
+Humans typically exhibit non-verbal emotions through their facial expressions, whether consciously or unconsciously.
+Given a single facial image, the task of facial expression recognition (FER) aims at recognizing the basic expression on the human face \cite{zhang2022learn,yang2018facial,zhou2024seeing,zhao2021robust,ma2023transformer,wang2024graph}, such as happiness, sadness, and contempt, which can facilitate many applications in computer vision, mental health assessment, etc \cite{li2024automatic,li2022deep,liu2024multimodal}.
+Predicting the discrete emotion category from a static facial image in the wild is quite challenging due to several factors, such as the inherent ambiguity of expression, occlusion and head pose variation\cite{zeng2022face2exp,zhang2022learn}.
+Other intertwined irrelevant factors, such as background illumination, identity bias, and imbalanced, noisy emotion labels \cite{xue2021transfer,zhang2021joint,jiang2022disentangling,wang2019identity} in real-world FER datasets make the problem of in-the-wild FER more difficult to address.

+A \emph{poker face} refers to a deliberately-induced blank expression on the face of a person that does not show any thinking or feeling of that person.
+The well-known Facial Action Coding System (FACS) \cite{ekman1978facial,lien1998automated,zhang2021learning}, studied and developed for many decades, describes a facial expression as the combination of a set of distinct local action units (AUs).
+In other words, a facial expression can be roughly decomposed to an expressive component and a neutral component \cite{wang2003facial,calder2005understanding,yang2018facial}.
+Building upon this understanding, \emph{we consider an expressive face as the comprehensive result of a set of facial muscle movements on someone's poker face.
+Here, \textbf{we make an assumption that the face displaying neutral emotion is nearly emotionless and is equal to a poker face}}.
+Neutral expression and happy expression are the two most frequently occurring expressions in popular real-world FER datasets, such as AffectNet \cite{mollahosseini2017affectnet}, RAF-DB \cite{li2017reliable} and FERPlus \cite{barsoum2016training}.